 Contact a New York City Overtime and Wage-Hour Lawyer Today

 It is important to understand that just because an employer calls you an “independent contractor,” that does not make it true under the law.
 There are several legal tests that must be applied to properly classify someone as an “employee” or “independent contractor.”
 If you have questions or concerns about your own classification status, you should speak with a qualified New York employment attorney right away.
-Contact the Nisar Law Group, P.C., to schedule a free consultation with a member of our legal team today.
+Contact the Nisar Law Group, P.C., to schedule a consultation with a member of our legal team today.